uw-madison-microbiome-hub/computational_resources/README.md

-The purpose of this repository is consolidate multiple scripts/pipelines developed by UW-Madison microbiome community members.
-We hope this resource support campus researchers with their data analysis.
+The purpose of this repository is consolidate scripts/pipelines developed and shared by UW-Madison microbiome community members.
+We hope this resource will support campus researchers with their data analysis.

-link to how to add labs scripts to the site
+follow this link to find a template on how to add scripts to this site

 ## Resources